anisyanka/rnd-new-entity/simple-xor/README.md

 ### How to work break algorithm
 In modern computer world anyone can write the break algorithm for XOR.
 By itself, using a constant repeating key, a simple XOR cipher can trivially be broken using [frequency analysis](https://en.wikipedia.org/wiki/Frequency_analysis).
-XOR cipher has key length less than plait text size.
+XOR cipher has key length less than plain text size.
 We can use the fact to break XOR.